Does a Gluten-Free Diet Help Hashimoto’s Disease?

 • Mediterranean diet – this way of eating has been shown to reduce overall inflammation in the body largely in part because of its high omega-3 fatty acids and inclusion of whole gluten-free grains.
 To learn more about a gluten-free approach to the Mediterranean diet, read this article:https://delectablefoodlife.com/how-to-start-a-mediterranean-diet/

-• Anti-inflammatory diet – absent in red meat and dairy and rich in whole grains, fruits, and vegetables, this diet focuses on naturally anti-inflammatory foods.
-The Mediterranean diet is the most well-researched diet of this kind and takes a functional medicine approach to treating autoimmune thyroiditis or any inflammatory condition.
+• Anti-inflammatory diet: This diet focuses on naturally anti-inflammatory foods, low red meat and dairy, and rich in whole grains, seafood, fruits, and vegetables.
+The Mediterranean diet is the most well-researched of this kind and takes a functional medicine approach to treating autoimmune thyroiditis or any inflammatory condition.

 • Selenium – although research is still lacking on its role in treating Hashimoto’s thyroiditis, studies have found a link between selenium deficiency and Hashimoto’s disease.
 Foods naturally high in selenium and anti-inflammatory include nuts, seafood, and whole cereal grains.